Skip to main content

 • OTHER PRINCIPLES: In planning your social media avatar, consider these best practices:

-• Avatars are small, which makes a lot of text difficult to read.
+• Avatars are small, which means that if you have a lot of text, it will be difficult to read.
 If you use text in your avatar, be sure it is large enough to be legible.
 An avatar is the place to show layers of organizational hierarchy.

 • Initials, acronyms, or shortened names can be effective, but be aware of other campus entities that may share similar names, initials, and acronyms.
 Also be cautious of initials or acronyms that may communicate something you do not intend.